 Instructions

-- Using a fork or whisk, mix the cornstarch into the plant-based milk until it’s lump-free.
-Stir in the vegetable broth, plant milk/cornstarch mix, and all the seasoning to the pot.
+• Using a fork or whisk, mix the cornstarch into the plant-based milk until it’s lump-free.
+Pour this mixture into the pot along with the vegetable broth and all of the seasonings.
 Stir occasionally as the soup cooks and thickens for 10 minutes.

-- Add the gnocchi and let it cook for 5 more minutes.
+• Add the gnocchi and let it cook for 5-10 more minutes depending on your desired consistency.
 Finally, remove the pot from the heat, stir the baby spinach in, and enjoy!

 Video